Mycenaean chamber tomb: Chronological development

 Except in Thessaly and Crete, the construction of chamber tombs ceased after the Late Bronze Age Collapse (c.
 1180 BCE), though some examples continued to be re-used for votive offerings, hero cult and occasionally burials during the Early Iron Age.
-Nearly a third of the chamber tombs excavated by Carl Blegen at Prosymna showed evidence of votive offerings from the Geometric or Archaic periods, and the practice is observed elsewhere in the Greek world between 1050 and 600 BCE, particularly in Messenia, Attica and Boeotia.
+Nearly a third of the chamber tombs excavated by Carl Blegen at Prosymna in the Argolid showed evidence of votive offerings from the Geometric or Archaic periods, and the practice is observed elsewhere in the Greek world between 1050 and 600 BCE, particularly in Messenia, Attica and Boeotia.